Fluoridation of the Port Macquarie-Hastings district water supply commenced in February 2012.

 Monitoring fluoride levels in the water supply

-In accordance with the NSW Fluoridation Code of Practice, monitoring of fluoride levels in the water supply is completed on a weekly basis.
+In accordance with the NSW Code of Practice for Fluoridation of Public Water Supplies 2011, monitoring of fluoride levels in the water supply is completed on a weekly basis.

 ||Average Weekly Fluoride Concentration (mg L-1)